 Choosing the right password manager

 LastPass and Bitwarden are both worthy considerations for your business’s password manager solution.
 LastPass is a solid choice if you need advanced features and can afford to spend a little more.
 If you want something more affordable that can also be used across a wider range of devices, Bitwarden might be the right solution for you.
-To compare both of these vendors with other market leaders, review our list of Best Password Managers & Tools for 2021.
+To compare both of these vendors with other market leaders, review our list of Best Password Managers & Tools.